WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 Which skills are affected and spells provided varies based on the demon the core came from.
 See the Demonic Core section of each demon in Part I of Appendix C for more details.

-<div style='margin-top:-5px'></div>

 #### Grimoire of Servitude
 Using the Grimoire of Servitude, you can bind a demon into becoming your minion.
 Your minion acts indepen-dently of you, but it always obeys your commands.
-See <br> Part I of Appendix C for the demon's game statistics.
+See <br /> Part I of Appendix C for the demon's game statistics.

 Once summoned, a demonic minion remains until it is slain or dismissed.
 You can temporarily dismiss your minion as an action.
 It disappears into a pocket dimension where it awaits your summons.
 Alternatively, you can dismiss it forever.
 As an action while it is temporarily dismissed, you can cause it to reappear in any unoccupied space within 30 feet of you.

 When the minion drops to 0 hit points, it disappears, leaving behind no physical form.
 If the demon has died within the last hour, you can expend a soul shard as an action to revive it, provided you are within 5 feet of it.
 The demon returns to life after 1 minute with all its hit points restored.

 In combat, it shares your initiative and takes its turn immediately after yours.
-It can move and use its reaction on it's own, but the only action it takes on its turn is the Dodge action, unless you take a bonus action on your turn to command it to take the action in its stat block or the Dash, Disengage, Help, Hide or Search action.
+It can move and use its reaction on it's own, but the only action it takes on its turn is the Dodge action, unless you take a bonus action on your turn to command it to take one of the actions in its stat block or the Dash, Disengage, Help, Hide or Search action.

-<div style='margin-top:-5px'></div>

 ### Soul Shards
 *3rd-level warlock feature*